destinygg/destinypositions/docs/other.md

 I do not support child pornography or pedophila.

-In 2016, a fan emailed me with a link to an academic article relating to child pornography.
+In 2016, a fan emailed me with a link to an academic paper relating to child pornography.
 The authors of the paper suggested that it might be in the best interest of society to institute a program whereby pedophilies with repeat offenses would be allowed to consume old child pornography.
-The hope was that doing this would reduce their urges, resulting in a reduction of the amount of new child pornography getting produced, and a reduction of new kids getting abused.
+The hope was that this would reduce their urges, resulting in a reduction of the amount of new child pornography getting produced, and a reduction of new kids getting abused.

 Obviously, there are concerns with this idea: would we / should we get permission from the person in the old photograph/video?
 Could it lead to an increase in first-time-offenses?
 And so on.
 However, in principle, if it could be demonstrated that the program would result in less children being raped, then I would be for the program, since I am against child abuse and I support less children being abused.